 India – in a glorious history exceeding 10,000 years – has been different things for different people.

-For inhabitants of the Old World, it was home to the Indus Valley Civilization.
-For people from first millennium CE, it was the wealthiest, most populous region of the world.
+For inhabitants of the old world, it was home to the Indus Valley Civilization.
+For people from the first millennium CE, it was the wealthiest, most populous region of the world.
 For people of the Hindu, Jain, Sikh, and Buddhist faiths, it’s the place their religion was born.
 The list is long!

 But what can India be for you?
 Let’s consider the options: